 If you've read this far, you're most likely interested in using all these light measurements to your advantage.
-To measure light accurately, easily, and even for free, we highly recommend to give our app a try.
+To measure light accurately, easily, and even for free, we highly recommend giving our app a try.

-With three primary light measurements available on our single app, you can now use all three to your advantage.
+With all light measurements available on our single app, you can now use them to your advantage.
 Thank you for reading!